asteroid-lang/asteroid/Asteroid User Guide.md

     chicken
 ```

-And here is a short program with an `if` statement that outlines what text to print as an output when certain inputs are (not) given,
+Even though Asteroid's flow of control statements look so familiar, they support pattern matching to a degree not found in other programming languages and which we will take a look at below.
+Here is a short program with an `if` statement that outlines what text to print as an output when certain inputs are (not) given,

 ```
 x = int(input("Please enter an integer: "))